 Social activities can be planned on a term or semester basis, or happen periodically as the calendar permits.
 Some ideas include:

-When parents join together for their class liturgies, class prayer assemblies, and class mass the liaison parents usually organise a simple morning tea in the “shed”.
-While all parents and friends present at a prayer assembly or class mass are invited to attend the morning tea, the parents of the ‘host’ class are asked to provide refreshments.
-At the teacher’s discretion, the children may also share morning tea.
+When parents attend their children's class liturgies, class prayer assemblies and class mass, the liaison parents usually organise a simple morning tea in the specially designed kitchen called the “Glass Retreat”.
+While all parents and friends who attend a prayer assembly or class mass are invited to attend the morning tea, the parents of the ‘host’ class are asked to contribute to the morning tea.